skrantzman/XMP-Snippets/README.md

 XMP Snippets are very easy to use

-* For XMP Template Controls start by typing __xf__, followed by the start of the desiered template control.
+* For XMP Template Controls start by typing __xt__, followed by the start of the desiered template control.
-* For XMP Form Controls start by typing __xt__, followed by the start of the desiered form control.
+* For XMP Form Controls start by typing __xf__, followed by the start of the desiered form control.
 * For Form.X Form Controls start by typing __fx__, followed by the start of the desiered Form.x control.
+* For Direct Editing of XMP Template in ascx files start by typine ___xt__, folowed by the start of the desired template control.
+* For Direct Editing of XMP Forms in ascx files start by typine ___xf__, folowed by the start of the desired template control.
+* For Direct Editing of Form.x Forms in ascx files start by typine ___fx__, folowed by the start of the desired template control.

 ## Benefits
 There are many benefits to coding XMod Pro Templates and Forms in VS Code with XMP Snippets over the traditional method.
 A few are listed below:

 * __All the benefits of the top rated code editor.__
+* __Directly create and edit XMP form and template .ascx files.
+Code in VS Code and View in your browser side by side.__
 * __Multiple Undos!
 Even undo past your last save as long as you have not closed the open file or VS Code.__
-* __Easy Versioning, and can even use git__
+* __Easy Versioning, and can even use git.__
 * __Quickly Scaffold projects in VS Code in one screen and copy and paste into the XMP Editor in another screen.__
 * __Tab through each inserted control's properties to set their values.__